ipeperko/dbm/README.md

 - long
 - double
 - std::string
-- timestamp (can hold or bind time_t and converts it to/from sql timestamp data type )
+- timestamp (can hold or bind time_t and converts it to/from sql timestamp data type - see timestamp section)

 ##### Binding enums